vdhanda4/recipe-ratings-prediction/README.md

 ## Assessment of Missingness

-I believe the missingness in average_rating may be Not Missing At Random (NMAR).
+I believe the missingness in rating may be Not Missing At Random (NMAR).
 If users choose not to rate a recipe because they had a neutral or negative experience, the missing values depend on the unobserved reason for non-response rather than another recorded variable.
 This suggests NMAR because the missingness itself is related to the underlying (but uncollected) sentiment toward the recipe which may also be impacted by user bias.
 To determine if the missingness is instead Missing At Random (MAR), we would need additional data.
 If missingness can be explained by reaons such as user engagement metrics where a user viewed or saved the recipe but didn’t rate it, it would be MAR.

 I conducted  missingness permutation tests to determine if the missing values in 'average_rating' depend on other columns such as 'minutes','n_steps', or 'recipe_id'.
 The results show extremely low p-values for minutes and n_steps (0.000999000999000999), indicating that missingness in 'average_rating' is not random but depends on these columns.
 This suggests that longer or more complex recipes might be more likely to have missing ratings.
 However, the test for recipe_id suggests that missingness is independent of the recipe identifier.